Frequently Asked

 because of the relatively larger take by the bookies,

-available which increases complexity, there is a greater
+long odds available which increases complexity, there

-greater potential to exercise skill to overcome the
+and therefore greater potential to exercise skill

-bookies theoretical edge.
-You just need to be much
+to overcome the bookies theoretical edge.
+You just

-better relatively than the next person to win
+next person to win consistently.

 Tennis has traditionally been a good